lyufeiyu/tryDjango/readme.md

 By using the __{% include %}__ tag and rendering context in templates, you can create a dynamic and maintainable structure for your Django application's frontend, ensuring that the Python code used to generate context data is kept separate from the HTML markup.

-## For Loop in a Template && Using Conditions in a Template
+## For Loop in a Template and Using Conditions in a Template
 The __{% for %}__ template tag allows you to iterate over a sequence (like a list or queryset) and render a block of HTML for each item in the sequence.
 Here’s an example:
 ```python
 def my_view(request):